answerdigital/opto-interfaces/README.md

 # opto-interfaces
-Public repository for Opto interfaces and other integrtaion artefacts
+Public repository for Opto interfaces and other integration artefacts